about korban

 "We think sometimes that poverty is only being hungry, naked and homeless.
 The poverty of being unwanted, unloved and uncared for is the greatest poverty."
 Mother Teresa

-A small team of dedicated staff handle the day-to-day running of the project.
+A small team of dedicated staff, led by our CEO, handle the planning and day-to-day running of the project.
 The charity is overseen by a Board of Trustees made up of local people with a variety of skills, who all carry a passion to help homeless young people.
-We are thrilled to have the Right Reverend Roger Morris, Bishop of Colchester as our patron.
+We are thrilled to have the Right Reverend Roger Morris, Bishop of Colchester, and the Venerable Ruth Patten, Archdeacon of Colchester as our patron.

 You can read more about the work of Korban in both our